teletype1/aes67-sender-enhanced/README.md

   -v, --verbose            enable verbosity
   --devices                List audio devices
   -d, --device <index>     Which audio device to use.
 Use --devices to see a list and corresponding device index numbers.
   -m, --mcast <address>    First address to multicast the AES67 stream.
                            Leave space for more addresses if you plan to stream more than 8 channels.
-  -n, --streamname <name>  name of AES67 stream(s).  "-Bank-" will automatically be added with a bank number, corresponding to groups of 8 channels.
+  -n, --streamname <name>  Name of AES67 stream(s).  "-Bank-" will automatically be added with a bank number,
-  -c, --channels <number>  number of channels
+                           corresponding to groups of up to 8 channels.
+  -c, --channels <number>  Number of channels.
+Must match the patch list (below) or be less than the total channel available from the device.
   -p, --patch <list>       Channel Map from the input device, in the order you would like them, separated by commas. (i.e., 1,2,3,5,7,8,12,etc).
                            Channels do not need to be in the order they come from the soundcard, and can be repeated.
-  -a, --api <api>          audio api (ALSA, OSS, PULSE, JACK, MACOS, ASIO, DS, WASAPI) --address <address>      IPv4 address of network interface -h, --help               display help for command
+  -a, --api <api>          Audio API/Driver to use (ALSA, OSS, PULSE, JACK, MACOS, ASIO, DS, WASAPI) --address <address>      IPv4 address of network interface -h, --help               display help for command
 ```